Table of Contents

 Institutional Christianity has divided over the years into many denominations and sects.
 At times over the course of history, these divisions have led to bloody conflict.
 We act with a little more civility than that these days, but our spiritual differences are still a problem.
 We are supposed to spread the gospel, yet we do not have a unified front.

 In God’s eyes, there are not many denominations of Churches, but one Church, unified by one Spirit, one baptism, one faith, and one Word.
 Why do we see so many splits within our body if there is only one message to proclaim?
 It is all about the interpretive method.
 This one seemingly small thing keeps us continually subdividing in to ever smaller and ever more numerous denominations and sects.

 Any Church that claims inerrancy of the Bible in its mission statement misses the point if that Church engages in private interpretation.
 If we claim the Bible to be the true and the inspired Word of God, then make it fit into our community’s shared worldview, we’ve got a problem.
 We need to trust the Spirit to illuminate the Word, exchanging our cultural biases for his objective truth.

-Focusing on the Essential
+Focusing on Essential Doctrine